Italy national under-21 football team: 2025

+2026

 Players

-Players born in 2000 or later are eligible for the 2023 UEFA European Under-21 Championship.
+Players born in 2004 or later are eligible for the 2027 UEFA European Under-21 Championship.
 Players in bold have been already capped with the senior team.

 Current squad

-The following 28 players have been selected for the friendly matches against Serbia and Ukraine on 24 and 27 March 2023 respectively.
+The following players were called up for the 2027 UEFA European Under-21 Championship qualification matches against Poland and Montenegro on 14 and 18 November 2025, respectively.

-Caps and goals as of 19 November 2022, after the match against Germany.
+Caps and goals as of 18 November 2025, after the match against Montenegro.

 Recent call-ups

-Following are listed players called up in the previous 12 months that are still eligible to represent the Under-21 team.
+Following are listed players called up in the previous twelve months who are still eligible to represent the under-21 team.